-The Douglas County Mental Health Initiative unites 40 community partners to address unmet mental health needs, connect people to mental health services, and prevent those in need from falling through the cracks of the mental health system.
+The Douglas County Mental Health Initiative unites 40 community partners to address unmet mental health needs, connect people to mental health services and prevent those in need from falling through the cracks of the mental health system.

 If you or someone you know feels isolated or is struggling with the daily stresses of life, you are not alone.
-Our goal is to make sure that no one feels all hope is lost.
+Our goal is to make sure no one feels all hope is lost.
 We understand and want to help.
 Contact information is below, so let’s talk.

 Officer O’Donnell has served in law enforcement for more than 18 years.
-During his tenure with the Castle Rock Police Department he has worked in patrol, K9 Unit, and serves on SWAT.
+During his tenure with the Castle Rock Police Department, he has worked in patrol, K9 Unit, and serves on SWAT.
 He is certified as a Crisis Intervention Technician which assists him in deescalating situations and rendering help to community members.
 He holds a Bachelor of Science in Criminal Justice from Bemidji (MN) State University.